anton-smirnov-robert/weaver/content/note/Intuitive departure from physics and the principle of variations.md

 So how fast can we expect an organism to go to it?
 We will come back to this.

 [^1]: Of course, we face major difficulties in practice to define such a macrostate because we do not *understand* the living attribute of an organism based on its atomic positons and velocities.
-However, it can define in principle, at least as the states in the phase space that points to (short sequences of) configurations of atoms that a human would acknowledge as alive.
+However, it can define in principle, at least as the states in the phase space that points to configurations of atoms that a human would recognize as alive.